browserengineering/book/book/chrome.md

 [simulbrowse]: https://en.wikipedia.org/wiki/NetCaptor
 [netcaptor-ad]: https://web.archive.org/web/20050701001923/http://www.netcaptor.com/

-[booklink]: Some people instead attribute tabbed browsing to Booklink's InternetWorks
-    browser, a browser obscure enough that it doesn't have a Wikipedia page, though you can see some screenshots [on Twitter][booklink-x].
+[^booklink]: Some people instead attribute tabbed browsing to Booklink's InternetWorks browser, a browser obscure enough that it doesn't have a Wikipedia page, though you can see some screenshots [on Twitter][booklink-x].
 However, its tabs were slightly different from the modern conception, more like bookmarks than tabs.
 SimulBrowse instead used the modern notion of tabs.

 [tabbed-dna]: https://ajstiles.wordpress.com/2005/02/11/tabbed_browser_/
 [booklink-x]: https://twitter.com/awesomekling/status/1694242398539264363